-Over the last 6 months of 2022, borders have reopened around the world and people are well and truly on the move again.
+Over the last 6 months of 2022, borders reopened around the world and people are well and truly on the move again.
 A huge number of recently qualified accountants have made the move to pastures new.
-We are lucky enough to speak to recently qualified accountants on a daily basis and our conversations on opportunities abroad are becoming more and more frequent as the weeks go on and we inch ever closer to the 31st October contract end date.
+We are lucky enough to speak to recently qualified accountants on a daily basis and our conversations on opportunities abroad are becoming more and more frequent as the weeks go on and we inch ever closer to the 30th April contract end date.
 There is a huge pent-up desire to make the move abroad for accountants who qualified through 2020, 2021 and 2022, which is very exciting!

 So, What Does That Mean for You as a Newly Qualified Accountant?